Redawt/f4-frost-guide/intro.md

 ## Read this!
+* I recommend taking a few minutes to read through the guide completely first before following it
 * Everything in this guide is written down for a reason. **Read everything carefully**{: .hili}
 * You can **NOT** skip any paragraphs/instructions and expect your game to function as it should.
 * Most things are in a **chronological order**{: .hili}.